raybai07/MtMBSP/README.md

 ## 4. Example of the One-step Approach

-To demonstrate the `Mt_MBSP` function, we first illustrate it on a small synthetic dataset with n=100, p=20, s=5 (where s is the number of significant covariates), and q=3 responses which are binary, continuous, and count, i.e. `response_types = c('binary','continuous','count')`.
+To demonstrate the `Mt_MBSP` function, we first illustrate it on a synthetic dataset with n=100, p=500, s=5 (where s is the number of significant covariates), and q=3 responses which are binary, continuous, and count, i.e. `response_types = c('binary','continuous','count')`.

 ```
 n <- 100  # sample size